jaredalonzo/algolia-tam-assignment/README.md

+# Dependencies for running the assessment locally

+I have implemented this assignment in a docker container.
+To start:

+Clone the repo and open it using a docker container Run the markdown.py script to process and transform the products.json index Front-end app:
+  Run npm install
+  Run npm start

 # Algolia TAM Assignment

 This is the hiring assignment for the TAM Team at Algolia.
 It’s intended to mimic work you might do here, while giving us an understanding of your skills in: